Astroua/TurbuStat/docs/tutorials/statistics/vca_example.rst

 The slope above the break point is within the uncertainty of the slope we found in the second example (:math:`-3.1\pm0.1`).
 The uncertainty we find here is nearly half of the previous one since more points have been used in this fit.

-The Lazarian & Pogosyan theory predicts that the VCA power-spectrum depends on the size of the velocity slices in the data cube (e.g., :ref:`Stanimirovic & Lazarian 2001 <ref-sl01>`). `~turbustat.statistics.VCA` allows for the velocity channel thickness to be changed with `channel_width`.
+The Lazarian & Pogosyan theory predicts that the VCA power-spectrum depends on the size of the velocity slices in the data cube (e.g., `Stanimirovic & Lazarian 2001 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...551L..53S/abstract>`_). `~turbustat.statistics.VCA` allows for the velocity channel thickness to be changed with `channel_width`.
 This runs a routine that spectrally smooths the cube with a Gaussian kernel, whose width matched the target `channel_width`, then interpolates the data onto a new grid at the new `channel_width`.
 The example data used here has spectral channels of :math:`\sim 40` m / s.
 We can re-run VCA on this data with a channel width of :math:`\sim 400` m / s, and compare to the original slope:

     >>> vca_thicker_channel = VCA(cube, distance=250 * u.pc,
     ...                           channel_width=400 * u.m / u.s)  # doctest: +SKIP